vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. At the Terminal command prompt, to exit the device simulator app, press **CTRL-C**.

-    You've traced the activity from the device app, to the hub, and through either an IoT hub route or Azure Stream Analytics job to a Blob storage container.
+    You've traced the message data processes from the device app, to the IoT hub, and then through both an IoT hub route and Azure Stream Analytics job all the way to a Blob storage container.
 Great progress!